Let’s go back and take a closer look at what business leaders could – and perhaps should – have learned from a remarkable leader, Pope John Paul II.

 So many years after the Enron scandal broke, business remains in the throes of corporate scandal.
 Ethics and moral courage are among the hottest topics.
 This article highlights some comments from experts for some of the leadership lessons that Pope John Paul II left behind.

 Of course, the pope is one tall benchmark.
 But one quality of a leader is an ability to stretch.

-University of Southern California business professor Warren Bennis, author of On Becoming a Leader, says he never met an exemplary CEO, university president, or another leader who hasn’t “renounced or abstained from satisfying their personal needs in serving their constituency.”
+University of Southern California business professor Warren Bennis, the author of On Becoming a Leader, says he never met an exemplary CEO, university president, or another leader who hasn’t “renounced or abstained from satisfying their personal needs in serving their constituency.”

 The pope was inspirational even in his own death and the way he handled it with such dignity, says Paul Argenti, director of the Tuck Leadership Forum at Dartmouth.